Edmund Scientific Corporation: Closing

 As part of the focus on industrial optics the factory store was closed in 2001 and the catalog based "Scientifics" part of the company (consumer educational science-themed toys and devices) was sold off to Science Kit and Boreal Laboratories, a Tonawanda, New York based science supply company.
 Under the domain name of scientificsonline their Scientifics Direct website sold the same variety of science-themed toys, vaguely high-tech household gadgets, "science gifts", microscopes (mostly Boreal brand, manufactured for their parent company Science Kit LLC), surplus optics, magnets, and Fresnel lenses.
 They also featured new items such as a table top dobsonian telescope sold under the old Astroscan label, the Impossiball and hand boilers.
 A posting on their web site in early 2025 indicated "we are no longer selling products on this website" and neither the website nor the toll-free number were operational past March, 2025.

 Edmund Optics

-Edmund Industrial Optics, renamed Edmund Optics in 2001 is a business to business operation and therefor does not have a public storefront like old Edmund Scientific, although it utilized the same building.
+Edmund Industrial Optics, renamed Edmund Optics in 2001 continues to operate at the same location.
+It is a business to business operation and therefor does not have a public storefront.
 Their facility also includes their fulfillment operation which they retained after the closing of Edmund Scientific.
 They offer brand-new stock optics, as well as offering custom and specialized optics to corporations and higher education institutions.
 For a while they offered a variety of experimental grade and stock clearance items via a print catalog and online under a separate business named Anchor Optics, but this operation ceased in 2016.